 The Nechako River, Upper Fraser River, Upper Columbia River, and Kootenay River NSPs of White Sturgeon are protected federally under SARA, and the four DUs assessed by COSEWIC in 2012 are under consideration for listing under SARA.
 More information about SARA, including how it protects individual species, is available on the Species at Risk Public Registry.
 Fisheries Protection and Pollution Prevention provisions of the Fisheries Act also provide protection to White Sturgeon.

-To know if this species is protected by provincial laws, consult the province's website.
+To know if this species is protected by provincial laws, consult the B.C.
+Conservation Data Centre.

 Scientific Name: Acipenser transmontanus